How much is a therapy session?

 During the COVID 19 pandemic I have continued to work with clients, using video-conferencing facilities.
 I am following government guidance to work from home.

 I know that this might feel like a strange way of interacting, perhaps increasing a sense of self-consciousness.
 I understand this.
 I would not have previously considered this as a good substitute for face to face working.
-However, I have been provided wrong.
+However, I have been proved wrong.
 It works very well and research supports its effectiveness.
-I have completed some comprehensive online training to help me work with clients effectively during the lockdown.
+I have completed some comprehensive online training to help me work with clients effectively during this period.

-As the lockdown lifts I will eventually resume face to face working.
-This will be a phased approach with some face to face and some online sessions to reduce the risk to us both as we increase our social contact.
+As the pandemic abates I will eventually resume face to face working.
+I will have a vaccination as soon as I am invited to do so.
+There will be a phased approach with some in person and some online sessions as we increase our social contact and as more people become vaccinated.

 What is a walking- talking appointment?